 We provide in-country payroll outsourcing support in Hong Kong, Singapore, Malaysia, Mainland China, Taiwan, Macau, Indonesia,

 Our strive for HR excellence goes beyond awards and recognitions.
-Delivering over 20 years of quality HR services, Links is one of the only APAC regional HR Outsourcing specialist to provide 100% in-country managed payroll.
-Servicing 18 locations within APAC, we make sure a local payroll expert is always within call’s reach both in Singapore and other locations we serve.
+Delivering over 20 years of quality HR services, Links is one of the only APAC regional HR Outsourcing specialists to provide 100% in-country managed payroll service.
+Servicing 19 locations within APAC, we make sure a local payroll expert is always within call’s reach both in Singapore and other locations we serve.

-Have a regional operation?
+Have a regional operation across Asia?
 Partner with a reliable international payroll provider!

 Links One is Asia’s leading regional HR and Payroll Dashboard Solution that caters to all your HR and payroll operations across Asia.Learn More